vyos/vyos-documentation/docs/installation/virtual/proxmox.rst

 Running on Proxmox
 ******************

 Proxmox is an open-source platform for virtualization.
-Users with a support subscription can download a qcow2 image that can be imported into Proxmox.
+Please visit https://vyos.io to see how to get a qcow2 image that can be imported into Proxmox.

 Deploy VyOS from CLI with qcow2 image
 =====================================

- A prebuilt image in qcow2 format is available to all VyOS subscribers for download and use directly within Proxmox.

 1. Copy the qcow2 image to a temporary directory on the Proxmox server.
 2. The commands below assume that virtual machine ID 200 is unused and that the user wants the disk stored in a storage pool called `local-lvm`.